The SETAC North America Board of Directors established a program to support

 purpose of the program is to encourage participation of students who are SETAC

-(US) in support of travel.
-It is anticipated that approximately fifty (50)
+members in each annual meeting.
+It is anticipated that approximately ten (10)

 Requirements and Limitations:

 Applicant must be a current SETAC member in good standing.
 Monetary support

 equal to the Travel Award must be provided by the student, the student's

 institution, advisor, or come from other sources.
 Students can win one award as

 a MS and one as a Ph.D. student, but cannot win a minority student/mentor award

 plus MS and Ph.D. awards.
 A maximum of two awards will be given to any one